EGR314-2025-S-306/EGR314-Team306/docs/report.md

 Name | Role | Duties
 -----|------|--------
-*name* | Meeting Leader    | Schedules team meetings, creates and distributes an agenda for each meeting *name* | Meeting Recorder  | Takes minutes of each team meeting, including attendance, and records action items and to whom they are assigned
+*name* | Meeting Leader    | Schedules team meetings, creates and distributes an agenda for each meeting Alex Comeaux | Meeting Recorder  | Takes minutes of each team meeting, including attendance, and records action items and to whom they are assigned
 *name* | Assignment Leader | Coordinates the team's work on a given assignment to Canvas before the due date Ian Anderson | Project Monitor   | Tracks the team's progress relative to the project schedule (Gantt Chart) and keeps team members apprised of deadlines and project status